StellaZare/StellaZare/README.md

-- 👋 Hi, I’m @StellaZare
+Hi, I’m @StellaZare
-- 👀 I’m interested in learning new skills
-- 🌱 I’m currently studying at the University of Victoria
+I am a 4th year Software Engineering student at the University of Victoria.
-- 📫 How to reach me at zareistella@gmail.com